-Our Barnard Place Park nonprofit organization consists of Barnard Place residents who are volunteering their time to create a beautiful, public park for the City of Boston to enjoy.
+Barnard Place Park is a volunteer nonprofit organization in South Boston consisting of 16 Barnard Place residents who are building a beautiful, public park for the community to enjoy.

-In September of 2019, the Barnard Place residents hosted an on-site informational meeting to discuss the Barnard Place Park project in detail.
-We want to thank our special guests Christine Poff, Director, Community Preservation, Representative David Biele, Darrah Cole, Horticulturist, Rose Kennedy Greenway Conservancy and Pattie McCormick, Associate Director of Development, Edgerley Family South Boston Boys & Girls Club for their time and support, along with the neighborhood residents who took time out of their Saturday morning to join us.
+The Barnard Place residents hosted an on-site community meeting to discuss the Barnard Place Park project in detail.
+We give thanks to our special guests Christine Poff, Director, Community Preservation, State Representative David Biele, Darrah Cole, Horticulturist, Rose Kennedy Greenway Conservancy and Pattie McCormick, Associate Director of Development, Edgerley Family South Boston Boys & Girls Club for their support, along with the neighborhood residents who took time out of their Saturday morning to join us.

 BARNARD PLACE PARK - 501(c)(3) NONPROFIT ORGANIZATION